yonaskolb/XcodeGen/README.md

 $ xcodegen
 ```

-This will look for a project spec in the current directory called `xcodegen.yml`
+This will look for a project spec in the current directory called `project.yml`

 Use `xcodegen help` to see the list of options:

-- **--spec**: This is an optional path to a `.yml` or `.json` project spec
+- **--spec**: An optional path to a `.yml` or `.json` project spec
-- **--project**: This is an optional path the generated xcode project file.
-If it is left out, the file will be written to the same directory as the spec, and with the name included in the spec
+- **--project**: An optional path to a directory where the project will be generated.
+By default this is the current directory

 ## Editing
 ```